 - Eyepieces Included: None

-Our Verdict: Four words – a pleasure to use.
-The SkyWatcher Evostar 72 APO telescope may be an underdog overcrowded by the competition, but its good optics and fast focal specs make it a viable imaging telescope.
-Short and compact, the Evostar will be a default telescope for the road.
+My Verdict: Four words – a pleasure to use.
+In my opinion the SkyWatcher Evostar 72 APO telescope may be an underdog overcrowded by the competition, but its good optics and fast focal specs make it a viable imaging telescope.
+Short and compact, I believe the Evostar will be a default telescope for the road.

 Who is the SkyWatcher Evostar 72 APO Best Suited to?

-The Evostar would make an excellent first-time telescope for any beginner.
+I believe the Evostar would make an excellent first-time telescope for any beginner.
 Even though the OTA is likely what you’d want to pay for a complete telescope package, you’re gaining in optical quality.
-Beginners should be aware of the fact that additional spending is imminent for a quality mount, eyepieces, and additional accessories.
+I think beginners should be aware of the fact that additional spending is imminent for a quality mount, eyepieces, and additional accessories.

 Intermediates may wander on over to the smaller end of the aperture spectrum purely because it’s a refractor, it has a low price point, and of course, its APO optics.
-This adds up to a scope that is pretty powerful in terms of image quality but is also lightweight and easier to transport.
-As one of our favorite portable travel telescopes, it is convenient to haul and use is a telescope that may be used more often.
+This adds up to a scope that I think is pretty powerful in terms of image quality but is also lightweight and easier to transport.
+As one of our favorite portable travel telescopes, I love that it is convenient to haul and therefore is a telescope that will most likely be used more often.

 How Does the SkyWatcher Evostar 72 APO Perform?

 One word – excellently.
-For the price, it performs better than expected and even though it has a rather small aperture, a refractor with an ED glass doublet makes up for what a larger aperture can achieve but cannot match the resolving, contrast, and color fidelity benefits the Evostar can offer.
+For the price, I think it performs better than expected and even though it has a rather small aperture, a refractor with an ED glass doublet makes up for what a larger aperture can achieve but cannot match the resolving, contrast, and color fidelity benefits the Evostar can offer.

 The only “accessory” that comes with the Evostar is a 2” Crayford dual-speed focuser.
 It works exactly as expected with its smooth course and fine adjustments.
 Yes, you can use 1.25” accessories if you so desire.

 If you wanted to leave the house with the Evostar, it couldn’t be easier.
 The OTA is unbelievably compact and lightweight.
-There will be no issues transporting this pup to whichever location you desire – backyard, hilltop, cemetery…?
+There will be no issues transporting this telescope to whichever location you desire – backyard, hilltop, cemetery…?

 Features & Benefits